Linda-Ikechukwu/Personal-Site/src/blog/posts/build-grid-layout-with-css-floats/build-grid-layout-with-css-floats.md

 *Hint: You'll need to use a 2-of-4 column*

-Now, go build something great and maybe connect with me on twitter.
+Now, go build something great and maybe connect with me on <a target="blank" class="inline-link" href="https://twitter.com/_MsLinda">twitter</a>.